9 Easy Recipes to Get You Through Your Whole30

 P.S.
 The other great thing about actual carnitas at Chipotle is that they are Whole30-compliant, so you can always fall back on a carnitas salad with extra peppers and onions, pico and guac when you don't have time to cook.

 One of my favorite things to do is to cook for friends, and make things like this that are easy and don't require any paleo substitutes that are too obvious.
 I love zoodles as much as the next guy, but these lettuce wraps are naturally occurring paleo food!
-Just make sure you buy a sugarless fish sauce like Red Boat.
+Just make sure you buy a sugarless fish sauce like Red Boat and hold the honey.

 There's a reason this keema is another of the most popular recipes on this website.
 It's my go-to for ground beef.
 Peas are out for Whole30 and some people avoid white potatoes if weight loss is a priority.
 When I'm doing a Whole30, I'll omit those and mix the meat with a ton of spinach for Palak Keema.
 Or I'll just eat it with the next recipe below.

-Yeah, it's that good.
+Yeah, it's extremely versatile and so much better when you do it in the oven.
 I like roasting a big batch and then using the leftovers in different fried rices throughout the week.
 Like Kimchi-Bacon Fried Rice and Chorizo Cauliflower Fried Rice.
-Or I'll just eat it with a spoon right off the baking sheet.
-It's a healthy base for any dinner.
+Or I'll just eat it with a spoon right off the baking sheet and it'll never make it to the plate.
+It's a healthy base for most any dinner.

 Sneak all the vegetables you want into these little nutritious Asian meatballs.
-They taste like the inside of a gyoza, and you're going to enjoy that.
+They taste like the inside of a gyoza, and you're going to enjoy that very much.
 Eat them with a side of veggies or in a lettuce wrap.
 Make sure to pick up some coconut aminos for a soy sauce substitute — this magic ingredient seriously saved my first Whole30 from imminent failure.

-I legit make this about 1-2x per week.
-I might have mercury poisoning.
+I legit make this about once per week and even more often when I'm doing a Whole30.
+I might have mercury poisoning, I dunno.
 It's not fancy and it's not photogenic, but it's quick and simple and you can make it using simple ingredients that you can always keep on hand in your pantry and freezer.

 Without wine/beer/bourbon/lattes, you need something to keep you going, amirite?
 And even LaCroix doesn't cut it sometimes.
 Bulletproof coffee combines coconut oil and ghee to create this super creamy latte-like beverage that I love on chilly winter mornings.
-The rest of the year, I subsist on cold brew from Bizzy (it's a MN-based brand that ships super smooth and tasty concentrate) or Five Watt.
-Or I make my own cold press with this Toddy system (which I originally thought would be an unnecessary kitchen gadget, but now love).
+It's the one hot coffee drink I make at home, and it's especially good during Whole30s because of the added fat.
+(Other than this, I subsist on cold brew year-round.
+I make my own with this Toddy system, which I originally thought would be an unnecessary kitchen gadget, but now love.)